oribarilan/oribi.nvim/lua/plugins/ezpr/README.md

-# EZPR UI Layout
+# EZPR - Easy Pull Request Review for Neovim

-A simple three-panel layout for reviewing pull requests in Neovim.
+A Neovim plugin for reviewing Azure DevOps pull requests directly in your editor with a three-panel layout.

 ## Layout Structure